rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_311/readme.md

 **US311** As a CRM Collaborator, I want to configure the list of drone models (number of drones and model) of a show proposal.
 The drones in the proposal must be compatible with the drones in the Shodrone’s inventory.
+As such, the number of drones of a given type in a proposal cannot exceed the total number of active drones of that type in the inventory.
 There is no need to verify if these drones are used in another show on the same date.

 **Acceptance Criteria:**